Streetwear: Hypebeast culture

-The term "hypebeast" originated in the mid-2000s as a colloquial label for individuals who bought streetwear primarily to follow trends.
+The term "hypebeast" originated in the mid-2000s as a AAVE term for individuals who bought streetwear primarily to follow trends.
 Initially used as a derogatory term, it was later reappropriated by Hong Kong journalist Kevin Ma, who named his fashion blog Hypebeast after the phrase.

 While the website grew into a global media platform, the term retained negative associations in some regions.
 In the United States, it was linked to a lack of authenticity and trend-chasing, while in the United Kingdom it became a pejorative for consumers who imitated celebrity styles, particularly those of mainstream hip-hop artists.
 Over time, some adopted the label as a self-identifier, using it in an ironic or affectionate sense, similar to the evolution of otaku in Japanese culture.

 Hypebeast culture is often associated with logo-heavy clothing and the practice of purchasing multiple designer items to display wealth and trend awareness.
 It is closely connected to sneaker collecting and resale markets, where limited release shoes are bought for the purpose of reselling at higher prices.
 This practice has been criticized for prioritizing financial gain and prestige over cultural or stylistic significance.

-Sneaker collecting
+Cultural Appropriation

-Sneakers have been associated with streetwear since the late 1970s.
-By the late 1980s, sneaker collecting had become an established part of the subculture, driven in part by the popularity of Air Jordans, the signature line of basketball player Michael Jordan.
-Another influential model was the Nike Air Force 1, which gained prominence in the hip-hop, trap, and UK grime scenes.
+Since streetwear is heavily associated with African American culture and has its origins in hip-hop, it has become subject of cultural appropriation claims.
+Aspects of Black American culture are often subjected to being popularized outside of their culture context, include AAVE, streetwear, and Black music.
+Streetwear's transformation into a haute couture global phenomenon has also been criticized as cultural appropriation.
+Moreover, the appropriation of sneaker culture outside of the African American community has also been seen as cultural appropriation and commodification.
+This is, in part, because streetwear and "urban wear" were originally marginalized by the fashion community, before being accepted, marketed, and sold to a global audience.

-Although preferred styles have shifted over time, sneakers remain a central element of streetwear.
-The global sneaker market was valued at approximately $85 billion (USD) in 2022 and is projected to reach $120 billion (USD) by 2026.
-Collecting and resale practices continue to link sneaker culture closely with streetwear and hypebeast communities.
+A 2025 study of young Americans at the undergraduate university level demonstrated that, while many participated in streetwear fashion, few knew its cultural roots.